gruntwork-io/docs/docs/iac/usage/using-the-library.md

 	// Unique ID to namespace resources
 	uniqueId := random.UniqueId()
-	// Generate a unique name for each Lambda so any tests running in parallel don’t clash lambdaName := fmt.Sprintf("test-lambda-%s", uniqueId)
+	// Generate a unique name for each Lambda so any tests running in parallel don't clash lambdaName := fmt.Sprintf("test-lambda-%s", uniqueId)

-	// Get the cwd so we can point to the lambda handler path, _ := os.Getwd()
+	// Get the cwd so we can point to the lambda handler path, err := os.Getwd()

+	if err != nil {
+		t.Errorf("Unable to retrieve working directory, received error %s", err) }

 	srcPath := path + "/src"

 	terraformOptions := &terraform.Options{